stevemclaugh/preservation-torrent/README.md

 ```

-### Larger datasets can be issued as a numbered torrent containing a single item.
+### Larger datasets can be issued as a numbered torrent 'bundle' containing a single item.

 ```
 📂 DataRefuge_019/